 Christine was staring at him, and she did not look happy.
 She continued to approach, and he held up his hand as if to keep her away.

-She seemed to take in his cane; her lips twisted in a smirk as if she knew he'd snuck out.
-But she didn't say anything.
+She seemed to take in his cane; her lips twisted in a smirk as if she knew he had snuck out.
+But she did not say anything.

 "I require no assistance, Doctor Chapel."